eibalazs/neuralnetwork/README.md

 * Build the solution, this generates the backend.dll to the output directory
 * Then open backend_app/backend_app.sln and frontend_app/frontend_app.sln and build them (in case of the backend_app also on x86 platform!)
 * Copy the dll into the output directory of each solution.
 * Run any of the two application.
 In case of backend app to change between train and test mode define or undefine TRAIN macro at the top of backend.h.
+When switching it is necessary to rebuild the dll and re-copy it near the backend_app.dll